Picolab/select-when/README.md

 ];

 rule.matcher = function(event, state) {
-  // This function is called on all salient events
+  // This function is called on all salient events.
-  // Return whether or not the event matches, and the new state
+  // Return whether or not the event matches, and the new state.
+  // The state is similar to a memo in a reducer function.
   // NOTE: this function can also be async (i.e. return a promise) return {
     match: true,